AerialScreensaver/AerialCompanion/README.md

 ## A companion app for a screen saver, really?

 Yes!
-Long story short: it's about auto-updates.
+Long story short: it's about automatic updates.
 With security changes made in Catalina, a screen saver can no longer update itself, which lead me to develop this new solution.
 As a bonus it takes care of installation if you didn't have a previous version already, and various issues one may encounter while installing.
-[More details here](https://github.com/JohnCoates/Aerial/blob/master/Documentation/Installation.md).
+[More details here](https://github.com/glouel/AerialUpdater/blob/main/MoreDetails.md).

 ## Can I still just download the zip like I used to?

 Yes!
 You don't have to use this companion app, but in order to get auto-updates, you'll either need this, or you'll have to install through homebrew.
-You can check the extended instructions here that recaps all of this.
+You can check the [instructions here that explains all of this](https://github.com/JohnCoates/Aerial/blob/master/Documentation/Installation.md).

-## Why should I trust you?
-Who are you?
+## Who are you again?

 I'm [Guillaume Louel](https://github.com/glouel), the developer of [Aerial](https://github.com/JohnCoates/Aerial/) since version 1.4.